idaesplus/docs/README.md

 When you're done, you need to update the YAML input files from the CSV, run the `update_data.py` script and write the output to `data.yaml`.

+Also please update the "Last updated" line in `index.md`.

 For example: `python update_data.py data.yaml`